[ Course Schedule | Final | Homework Assignments | Resources ]

 Amortized Analysis, Approximation Algorithms

 Homework 6 due

-Both the midterm and final are closed-book.
-In the midterm, you are allowed to bring one letter-sized double-sided page of notes, that YOU have prepared YOURSELF.
-In the final, you are allowed to bring two letter-sized double-sided page of notes (that you have prepared yourself).
+The final is closed-book.
+In the final, you are allowed to bring two letter-sized double-sided page of notes that you have prepared yourself.

 The main textbook we use is:

 Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein, Introduction to Algorithms, 3rd Edition, MIT Press